 - The Astronomical Almanac Online contains complementary information to the printed Astronomical Almanac.

-- The Nautical Almanac contains the astronomical data required for marine celestial navigation.
+- The Nautical Almanac contains the astronomical data required for air celestial navigation.
+Starting with the 2015 edition, users may download the entire almanac free of charge.

 - The Air Almanac contains the astronomical data required for air celestial navigation.